-At the review panel hearing, the complainant and representatives from the school, as appropriate, will be present.
+At the panel hearing, the complainant and representatives from the school, as appropriate, will be present.
 Each will have an opportunity to set out written submissions prior to the meeting.
-Any written material provided by the complainant or the school/Executive Headteacher will be seen by everyone on the Governing Board Review Panel and attending the hearing.
-However, in some cases papers maybe withheld or redacted due to the nature of the content.
+Any written material provided by the complainant or the school/Executive Headteacher will be seen by everyone on the panel and attending the hearing.
+Any confidential information will be redacted from the papers, so as not to breach data protection regulations and to ensure there are no subsequent safeguarding issues.

+^{} Some papers maybe withheld or redacted due to the confidential nature of the content and in accordance with data protection guidance and GDPR.

 - The complainant must be allowed to attend the panel hearing and be accompanied by a suitable companion if they wish; this should not be legal representation as the Governing Board Review Panel is not a form of legal proceedings.
-However if a school employee is called as a witness in a complaint meeting, they may be entitled to ask to be supported by their union. - Representatives from the media are not permitted to attend. - Both the complainant and the school will have the opportunity of putting their case within a reasonable specified time limit without undue interruption so that the issues are addressed and key findings of fact established. - At the meeting, the complainant and the school will have the opportunity to give statements and present their evidence, and witnesses will be called as appropriate to present their evidence. - The panel, the complainant and the school representative will be given the chance to ask and reply to questions.
-Once the panel considers they have all the information required the complainant, school representatives and witnesses will be asked to leave and evidence will then be considered. - The Clerk will be present and record the outcome of the hearing.
+However, if a school employee is called as a witness in a complaint meeting, they may be entitled to ask to be supported by their union. - Representatives from the media are not permitted to attend. - Both the complainant and the school will have the opportunity of putting their case within a reasonable specified time limit without undue interruption so that the issues are addressed and key findings of fact established. - At the meeting, the complainant and the school will have the opportunity to give statements and present their evidence.
+Witnesses will also be called as appropriate to present their evidence. - The panel, the complainant and the school representative will be given the chance to ask and reply to questions.
+Once the panel considers they have all the information required the complainant, school representatives and witnesses will be asked to leave and evidence will then be considered. - The Clerk will be present at the hearing and will take notes which are designed to serve as an aide memoir for the panel.
+The panel chair can decide whether to circulate the notes as output of the meeting.
+They are not a verbatim record of the meeting and should not be referred to as 'minutes'.